 The purpose of Homecoming Week is to bring together the university community, Toledo community, and university alumni in an effort to promote The University of Toledo.
 Homecoming is The University of Toledo's longest standing tradition and is cherished by Rockets of the past, present, and future.

-annual event that encompasses a whole week of fun-filled events, which include
+Homecoming is an annual event that encompasses a whole week of fun-filled events,

-such traditions as a pep rally, parade, bonfire, concerts, king and queen contest
+which include such traditions as a pep rally, parade, bonfire, concerts, king and

 Lil' Sibs Weekend: